 Top Reasons to Consider BU’s Applied Data Analytics Program

-- Convenient part-time study options, evenings on campus or 100% online
+- Convenient part-time and full-time study options, evenings on campus or 100% online.

-- Merit scholarship opportunities available to help finance your degree
+- Merit scholarships available for domestic students to help finance your degree.

 Be Indispensable in the Developing Industry of Data Analytics